Discover | Remember | Share

 Find your nearest air service war grave with the Remember RAF100 database available via email RAF100@big-ideas.org.
 The Remember RAF100 database is designed to help you research-and-remember RAF service personnel who lost their lives in World War One.

-Once you have researched the RAF in your local area of community, visit a grave or memorial.
+Once you have researched the RAF in your local area or community, visit a grave or memorial.
 Your visit to a war grave remembers the contribution made by those in your local community.

 Take part in a nationwide commemoration project to honour the 4,805 aerial force personnel who lost their lives during World War One.
 Remember RAF100 participants can ‘name a plane’ after an air service person who lost their life during the First World War.

-Remember RAF100 is funded by the Ministry of Housing, Communities and Local Government.
+Remember RAF100 is funded by the Ministry of Housing, Communities and Local Government (MHCLG) and RAF100, through the Chancellor’s LIBOR funds.
 Remember RAF100 is part of Remember Together, which brings diverse communities together to commemorate shared – and often sidelined – heritage, bringing significant marginalised heritage into the mainstream.